Tirana What to visit

 Bunk’Art 2

 And if you’re curious to learn more about two of the most important bunkers in the country, then you must add Bunk’Art 2 to your list of places to visit in Tirana.
-You can consult several information panels throughout the visit, which takes about 1h-1h30.
+The interactive exhibits delve into Albania’s Communist-era secret police and life under dictatorship.
+The visit should take 1h-1h30.

 Alternatively, you can also visit another bunker (Bunk’Art 1) which is even bigger as it was intended to be occupied by the dictator and his government.
 However, it is located outside the historic city centre.